OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 # Capture

 Capture gives temporary Trusted level access to a Captor.
+If the Captor already has collar access, for instance if public access is set, touching the collar will get the collar menu directly.
+In this case, if you still want to use capture, use the chat command described below.
 - **Enabled** - When checked, it is possible to capture the wearer via chat command or by touching the collar which will deliver a dialogue: "Do you want to capture xx?".
 If the captor says yes, the wearer gets a dialog.
 > `[prefix] capture` Captures the wearer.
 Not available to the wearer.
 >`[prefix] capture`Ends capture.
 Not available to the wearer.